 For many homeowners, the hassle is just not worth the payout.
 For others, the payout itself may not match the number offered elsewhere.
 After doing these calculations, you may want to ask yourself what’s best for your situation.

 What’s the alternative?

 If you decide the sales process is too time-consuming, expensive, and emotionally laborious, you’ll be happy to learn that there are alternatives to the conventional sales route.

 Selling your home with an agent can be ineffective and tiresome.
 That’s why many choose to sell their homes for cash to an off-market buyer.
 Selling a home off market means the home is never listed on the MLS and is instead purchased directly by an individual or business.
 An off-market sale is not only faster and easier, it may result in higher net proceeds.
-If you choose to sell your with Sundae, for example, you pay no transaction costs and can get up to a $10,000 cash advance to help you with moving or other expenses.
+If you choose to sell your home on the Sundae Marketplace, for example, you pay no transaction costs and can get up to a $10,000 cash advance to help you with moving or other expenses.